Sleep and mental health

 Treatment to help with sleep problems.

-If sleep problems don't respond to self-help, talk to your doctor.
-It may be worth keeping a sleep diary for 10 days before your visit so you can explain the problem.
+If self-help doesn't work, talk to your doctor.
+Consider keeping a sleep diary for 10 days before your visit so you can explain the problem.
 Doctors will generally look for any underlying medical or psychological reason for the problem and may suggest further changes to your routine or lifestyle to help improve your sleep.

 If these don't work, your doctor may suggest sleeping pills for insomnia.
 Sleeping tablets can help in the short term but quickly become less effective and can even make your sleeping problems worse.
 They can also be very addictive.
 For all these reasons, sleeping pills are generally prescribed at the lowest dose and for a short period of time.